 The most significant benefit here is that this pricing model has the potential to 100% utilizing each booth.
 So you probably increase the total number of booth renters, but how many stylists are seeing clients at any point at the salon stays the same.
 This solves the revenue ceiling we are working against right now.

 But it also gives stylists more flexibility in deciding which shifts at which booths they need.
 They can rent different types of booths, or rent the room when they need it.

-All of this is to say that this pricing model increases the potential revenue of the business by 4x!
-And if the salon gets close to being filled, a slight increase in the shift price will increase the revenue dramatically.
+All of this is to say that this pricing model increases the business's potential revenue by 4x!
+And if the salon gets close to being filled, a slight increase in the shift price will dramatically increase revenue.

 Negatives in this Business Model

 There are a few disadvantages, mainly from the stylist perspective, with this new pricing model:

 - If they are currently renting a booth full time, they give up flexibility when they can book appointments.
 They are limited based on the shifts they are paying for.

 - They no longer can permanently store anything in each booth since multiple stylists could be using that booth in the week.

 The first issue is partly resolved in that they can change which shifts they have rented at each booth monthly.
 This issue also goes down if they can optimize their shift schedule to fit as many appointments as possible and communicate with their clients when they can book appointments.

 The second issue was a hard one to think about because our stylists are used to storing their tools and some supplies at their booths permanently.
 We came up with a solution that works around this.
 If they rent a certain number of shifts per week, they get the following: